-- web frames with lightening holes similar to the double bottom plate floors shall be arranged on each transverse frame; - (c) the gangboards shall be supported by transverse bulkheads or cross-ties spaced not more than 32 m apart.
+- web frames with lightening holes similar to the double bottom plate floors shall be arranged on each transverse frame; - (c) The gangboards shall be supported by transverse bulkheads or cross-ties spaced not more than 32 m apart.

-As an alternative to compliance with the requirements of (c) above, a proof by calculation, issued by a recognized classification society confirming that additional reinforcements have been fitted in the double-hull spaces and that the vessel's transverse strength may be regarded as satisfactory.
+As an alternative to compliance with the requirements of (c) above, a proof by calculation, issued by a recognised classification society confirming that additional reinforcements have been fitted in the double-hull spaces and that the vessel's transverse strength may be regarded as satisfactory.

-9.1.0.91.3 The depth of the double bottom shall be not less than 0.50 m.
-The depth below a suction well may however be locally reduced to 0.40 m, provided that the suction well has a capacity of not more than 0.03 m3.
+9.1.0.91.3 The depth of the double bottom shall be at least 0.50 m.
+The depth below the suction wells may, however, be locally reduced, but the space between the bottom of the suction well and the bottom of the vessel floor shall be at least 0.40 m.
+If spaces are between 0.40 m and 0.49 m, the surface area of the suction well shall not exceed 0.5 m2.